Shiroko7/essence-talent-system/data/essences/earth.md

 isCantrip: false
 ```

-You have advantage on Stealth checks to hide in rocky terrain or against stone surfaces.
+You have expertise on Stealth checks to hide in rocky terrain or against stone surfaces.

 ---

 ### Earthen Grasp

 ```yaml
 id: earth_adept_earthen_grasp
 tier: adept